 The government has a duty to preserve certain types of evidence it collects during criminal investigations and prosecutions.
-This duty exists in order to protect a defendant's rights to due process and a fair trial under the Sixth and 14th Amendments to the U.S. Constitution.
+This duty exists in order to protect a defendant's rights to due process and a fair trial under the Sixth and Fourteenth Amendments to the U.S. Constitution.
 The duty relates to the requirement that the government disclose evidence it will use against the defendant at trial, as well as any evidence that is favorable to the defendant.

 Law enforcement doesn't need to preserve all evidence it collects.
-The duty to preserve extends only to evidence that might be expected to play a significant role in the suspect's defense: “material" and "exculpatory" evidence.
+The duty to preserve extends only to evidence that might be expected to play a significant role in the suspect's defense—"material" and "exculpatory" evidence.

-Exactly what evidence is material and exculpatory depends upon the circumstances of the case.
-But alibi evidence is virtually always material and exculpatory; it includes witness statements that place the defendant somewhere other than the scene of the crime and forensic evidence (like DNA) that tends to show that the defendant couldn't have committed the crime.
+Alibi evidence.
+Alibi evidence is virtually always material and exculpatory; it includes witness statements that place the defendant somewhere other than the scene of the crime and forensic evidence (like DNA) that tends to show that the defendant couldn't have committed the crime.

-- Investigative notes.
+Investigative notes.
 Most states require officers and investigators to preserve investigative notes only if they made them during an interrogation of the defendant.
 (But if those notes contain exculpatory information, that information must be conveyed to the defense.)

 While the police typically collect most evidence used in a criminal case, they aren't the only government actors who have to preserve evidence.
 The duty also extends to:

 The duty to preserve evidence doesn't extend to private people or agencies unless they have a formal relationship with a law enforcement agency.
 Thus, if a private DNA lab is hired by the prosecutor to examine blood samples collected from a crime scene, that lab must protect and preserve the evidence and the results of any testing it conducts on the evidence.